Vaerrwenn/issue-tracker/README.md

 1. Download or Fork the code
 2. Run `go get ./..` to get all of the dependencies.

+**There are some environment variables that you need to add before running this project.
+Please add these variables before running:**
+* DATABASE_URL
+* JWT_SECRET

 ## Usage
 Run `go run main.go`